aws-samples/aws-field-samples/ConverseAgent/README.md

 A powerful framework for building custom AI agents using Amazon Bedrock and the Converse API.
 ConverseAgent provides a flexible foundation for creating, customizing, and deploying AI-powered systems with advanced capabilities.

+DISCLAIMER: The provided sample code are only for experimenting and reference.
+It is not meant to be used directly in production deployments.
+It is currently being developed and can have breaking changes.

 [![License: MIT-0](https://img.shields.io/badge/License-MIT--0-yellow.svg)](https://opensource.org/licenses/MIT-0)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)
 [![Poetry](https://img.shields.io/badge/poetry-managed-blue)](https://python-poetry.org/)